 During IV sedation anesthesia a small flexible IV (intravenous) needle is placed into one of the veins of the back of the hand.
 Through this IV line, relaxing medication is given to make you fall sleep.
 The amount of medication given is adjusted to the specific needs of each person.
 After you are sleeping, some numbing medicine is also placed in the skin to numb the area that is being operated on.
 The beauty of IV sedation anesthesia is that during the procedure you are unaware of anything going on and cannot hear anything, yet you are still breathing on your own.

 When the procedure is finished, the relaxing medication is discontinued and you begin to wake up.
 Because the medications used in IV sedation anesthesia clear the system rather quickly, most of our patients are typically able to go home in less than 30 minutes after the procedure is completed.

 Anesthesia guidelines [21kb PDF]

 What is the recovery like?

 The cheeks may feel tight, swollen and chewing may be uncomfortable in the days following the surgery.
 Pain medication is used to lessen discomfort.
 Movement of the mouth and hard chewing should be limited.
 Stitches in the mouth dissolve in approximately 10 days.
 The majority of the swelling subsides quickly, although the results of the surgery may not be plainly visible for a number of months.

 Post-operative care instructions [12kb PDF]

 I am interested!
 What do I do next?

-If you are considering cheek augmentation we encourage you to schedule a consultation with Dr. Naficy in our office.
-During this visit he will listen to your concerns and discuss your options.
-He will tell you whether you are a suitable candidate for this procedure and inform you of the alternatives and potential risks of the procedure.
+If you are considering cheek augmentation we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Naficy will tell you whether you are a suitable candidate for this procedure and inform you of the alternatives and potential risks of the procedure.